INTRODUCTION

 HOW TO APPLY?

-The call will be announced at the EURAD website and remains open (see ‘Deadlines’) between April 2020 and April 2024 or until funds are available.
+The call will be announced at the EURAD-2 website, the EURAD School website, and via EURAD-2’s social media accounts.
+The call remains open (see ‘Deadlines’) between January 2025 and June 2029 or while funds are available.

 Besides filling out an application form, applicants will be asked to submit additional documents: